textileio/textile/README.md

   ▸ MyBucket bafzbeifyzfm3kosie25s5qthvvcjrr42ivd7doqhwvu5m4ks7uqv4j5lyi
 ```

 At this point, there's only one bucket to choose from.

+**Note**: If `buckd` was running inside The Hub (`hubd`), you would be able to choose from buckets belonging to your Organizations and well as your individual Developer account by using the `--org` flag.
+Read more about Hub Accounts and Organizations [here](https://docs.textile.io/hub/accounts/).

 ```
 > Selected bucket MyBucket